HenokBerhanu/slice-aware-ntn-5GISN/README.md

 ## Exploration-Execution-flow-of-Containers

+The following discussion is for contrainer.
+So you need these:
+- Slice Classifier for classifiers https://github.com/shynuu/slice-classifier
+- Free5GC for 5G CN https://github.com/free5gc/free5gc

 ### 1. Execution flow - QOF Server Start

 1. `NFs/qof/service/init.go::Initialize()` will let `factory` package to translate `.yaml` file to an object `QofConfig`.